 Fill Nutritional Gaps with High-Quality Prenatal Vitamins for Him & Her

 Everyone knows that women need a prenatal vitamin during pregnancy.
-But hopeful mothers will also benefit from the specialized nutrition of a good prenatal before conception — and so will dads-to-be.
+But hopeful mothers will also benefit from the specialized nutrients of a good prenatal before conception — and so will dads-to-be.
 Surprised?
 Don’t be!
 Prenatal vitamins are a huge part of preconception care, delivering a steady supply of the nutrients shown to support processes that drive conception in both women and men.

 Many experts recommend beginning prenatal vitamins at least three months before you hope to conceive, and that’s no coincidence.
 While women are born with all the eggs they’ll ever have, each one will need roughly three months to be ready for fertilization.
 Meanwhile, men are busy knocking out millions of sperm every day, but sperm maturation also takes around three months.
 In both cases, the right nutrients in the right amounts are absolutely critical for egg quality and sperm parameters like motility, morphology, and other factors.